-"Prudential has produced a strong performance across our key financial metrics during the first six months of 2012 - IFRS, NBP and cash, despite the considerable global macroeconomic challenges.
-Our track record of profitable growth has continued as we have delivered our highest-ever first half new business profit and IFRS operating profit of £1.14 billion and £1.16 billion respectively.
+Prudential has produced a strong performance during the first six months of 2012 across our key financial metrics - IFRS, new business profit and cash - despite considerable global macroeconomic challenges.
+Our track record of profitable growth has continued as we have delivered our highest-ever first-half new business profit and IFRS operating profit of £1.14 billion and £1.16 billion respectively.
 Net cash remittances from our business units to the Group have grown in line with our strategy and we retain one of the strongest capital positions in the sector.